Edinburgh Zoo: Penguins Rock

 Edinburgh Zoo is well known for housing penguins in its collection, the first three being king penguins, which arrived in January 1913.
-The zoo's current penguin pool, named "Penguins Rock", is 65 metres long, 3.5 metres deep at its deepest point, contains 1.2 million litres of water, and houses colonies of gentoo, king, and northern rockhopper penguins.
+The zoo's current penguin pool, named "Penguins Rock", is 65 m long, 3.5 m deep at its deepest point, contains 1.2 million litres of water, and houses colonies of gentoo, king, and northern rockhopper penguins.